NSS-Day-Cohort-64/rare-django-server-programming-pirates-1/README.md

 ## Help

-If you encounter any issues or need assistance with the Rare Publishing Platform, you can find help in the following ways:
+If you encounter any issues or need assistance with the Rare Publishing Platform, you can find help in the following way:

-- Refer to the project's documentation in the `docs` directory.
 - Create a new issue in the repository's issue tracker for technical support.
-- Join the community discussions on our Discord server for user-to-user assistance.

 ## Contributions